-- 10. Pull out the extension cord and feed it through the shelf holes on the back of the BMD then plug it into the power cord.
+- 9. Pull out the extension cord and feed it through the shelf holes on the back of the BMD then plug it into the power cord.
 Be sure the power cord is plugged into the BMD.
 Rewind the extension cord to remove slack and plug into the outlet on the wall.
-Note: Run the extension cord out of the back, along the side of the cart to the outlet. - 11.
-Please see pages 27 to 28. - 12.
+Note: Run the extension cord out of the back, along the side of the cart to the outlet. - Please see pages 23 to 24 for images of the cradlepoint on the top of the BMD. - 11.
 Cover the extension cord with the black mat.
 The cord and mat should not be placed in front of the cart.
 Have a chair readily available if a voter requests it, but do not place chair in front of the BMD screen.
 It is important that the area in front of the BMD screen is free of any obstacles.

-- 13. Set up the BMD sign (located inside the BMD in a net bag) behind and close to the BMD. - 14.
+- 12. Set up the BMD sign (located inside the BMD in a net bag) behind and close to the BMD. - 13.
 Insert the gold key into the BMD and turn to the ON position (middle).

-15. The ON light should be green.
+14. The ON light should be green.
 If it is yellow it is only running on battery.
 Make sure the power cords are plugged in correctly.
 If still yellow, continue setting up but tell the Coordinator immediately.

-16. Fold back the metal top of the BMD Cart.
+15. Fold back the metal top of the BMD Cart.
 Open the touchscreen by moving the plastic lid latches towards the outer edges, lifting the lid and pulling up on the screen from the back.

 Note: it takes a little strength to pull up the screen.

-- 17. Open the ballot feed tray that is in the front of the BMD, by pulling up on the top and then outward away from the BMD. - 18.
-Close the metal top of the cart that you folded back in Step 16. - 19.
+- 16. Open the ballot feed tray that is in the front of the BMD, by pulling up on the top and then outward away from the BMD. - 17.
+Close the metal top of the cart that you folded back in Step 15.
+Lock the cart. - 18.
 Put the keys and the Seals Report back in the BMD Police Envelope.
 Put this envelope in the plastic sleeve at the back of the machine.
-If there is no sleeve, put it behind the screen. - 20.
+If there is no sleeve, put it behind the screen. - 19.
 Remove accessories from the Ziploc bag and place on the right side of the screen.
-Place empty supply bags in the back of the BMD. - 21.
+Place empty supply bags in the back of the BMD. - 20.
+PRIVACY BOOTHS must be placed according to the diagram found on the top of each supply cart.
+The lowest booth with the accessibility logo is the Accessibility Privacy Booth. - The Accessibility Privacy Booth is to be placed with 5 feet of clearance between the wall and the booth and 5 feet on one side for wheelchair access (use tape measure). - Check each booth to be sure it contains a magnifying sheet.
+Turn on the light before the Poll Site opens.
+Rotate the light down onto the writing surface.
+If the light does not work tell the Coordinator. - 21.
 Insert your badge from the Notice to Work Card into the badge holder and put on your badge.
 Put the remaining portion of the Notice to Work card in the Notice to Work Envelope at the ED Table. - 22.
 Go to ED Table assigned on the Notice to Work and complete the Time Sheet.
 If you don't do this before you start, you must do it during the day.
 You need to sign the book in order to be paid. - 23.
 You are now ready to serve the voters.